Ashish-v5/words/README.md

 All these methods have default implementation that throws `UnsupportedOperationException`.\
 You have to change each method's body so that it behaves as it's required.

-We made JUnit5 tests in [`StringUtilTest`](src/test/java/org/example/StringUtilTest.java) class for making sure each method's behaviour is correct.\
+We made JUnit5 tests in [`StringUtilTest`](src/test/java/org/example/StringUtilTest.java) class for making sure each method's behavior is correct.\
 You can use these tests yourself, for that you need to install [Maven](https://maven.apache.org/) project manager and run `mvn clean test` in the project folder.

 While imlementing the methods you might need to come up with `regular expressions`.
 You may consider using [regex101.com](https://regex101.com/) to easier design of regular expressions.